lucadye/EasyBuy/README.md

 # EasyBuy
-A RESTful Backend for E-Commerce sites.
+A RESTful E-Commerce back-end/API.
+It uses Node.js, Express.js, and PostgreSQL.